Add Index

 }

-An index already exists for this URL.
-Use list-indexes to find the existing index.
+An index already exists for this URL and is ready to use with the get-context endpoint.

 {